jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

-## Explain the concept of a 'cultural system' and its components.
+## Explain the concept of a 'cultural system' and its components, including values, beliefs, customs, norms, and practices, and how these elements interact within a society.
+Among the three theories—Environmental Determinism, Positivism, and Cultural Ecology—discuss which one you believe offers the most reasonable framework for developing and understanding culture.
+Support your argument by evaluating how each theory explains the relationship between culture and its environment, and assess their relevance in addressing contemporary cultural challenges such as globalization, technological advancement, and environmental sustainability.
+Additionally, analyze the strengths and weaknesses of each theory in providing insights into cultural development and how they might influence policy decisions in diverse cultural contexts.

 **Answer:**

 - Components: values, beliefs, norms, practices.